 Use of Norco and Interaction with Other Medications

 You should always tell your doctor when you’re taking other medications.
 Some of them may react with Norco and cause complications.
-This includes not only other prescription medications but over-the-counter drugs, herbal supplements and illegal or recreational drugs.
+This includes not only other prescription medications but over-the-counter drugs, herbal supplements, and illegal or recreational drugs.

-You shouldn’t combine Norco with alcohol because it increases the risk for damage to the liver, especially with long-term use.
+You shouldn’t combine Norco with alcohol because it increases the risk of damage to the liver, especially with long-term use.
 It can lead to dizziness and a drowsy feeling which could cause accidents.
 You may be warned not to drive or use machinery while you’re on this medication.
 If you’re on any of the following types of medication, alert your doctor:

 - Muscle relaxers

 The dosages of one of the medications may need to be reduced.

 Be aware of the ingredients in OTC medications since many of them contain acetaminophen.
 Too much of this ingredient could be dangerous and even fatal.